nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 85
 00:05:28,418 --> 00:05:32,252
-[SPEAKER_02]: That's a win if all goes well.
+[SPEAKER_02]: Sweet, that's a win if all goes well.

 86
 00:05:32,772 --> 00:05:38,563
-[SPEAKER_04]: I delivered like a week later, but also Matt was on sales stuff the whole time, so yeah.
+[SPEAKER_04]: I delivered like a week late, but also Matt was on sales stuff the whole time, so yeah.

 87
 00:05:39,488 --> 00:05:41,500